captain-bender/influxdb-grafana-demo/exercise.md

 2. Confirm Data Availability in InfluxDB
     - Log in to InfluxDB.

-    - Go to Explore and check that the airSensors measurement exists in your bucket (e.g., example-bucket).
+    - Go to Data Explore and check that the airSensors measurement exists in your bucket (e.g., example-bucket).

-    - Use the Script Editor to run:
+    - Use the Script Editor to run (copy and press the Submit button):
         ```
         from(bucket: "demo-bucket")
         |> range(start: -7d)